wombleton/gitlaw-nz/acts/L/Land Transport Management Act 2003.md

     (2) However, subsection (1) does not apply if the person was operating in accordance with [section 131(3)][237], [153(2)][264], or [154(2)][265].

     Section 146: inserted, on 13 June 2013, by [section 70][494] of the Land Transport Management Amendment Act 2013 (2013 No 35).

+    Section 146(1): amended, on 4 October 2013, by [regulation 3(1)][509] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 147 Operating public transport services that are not exempt or contracted

-*   (1) A person who, without reasonable excuse, operates, in a region, a public transport service that is not an exempt service and is not provided as a unit or part of a unit under contract with the regional council commits an offence and is liable on summary conviction to a fine not exceeding---
+*   (1) A person who, without reasonable excuse, operates, in a region, a public transport service that is not an exempt service and is not provided as a unit or part of a unit under contract with the regional council commits an offence and is liable on conviction to a fine not exceeding---

     *   (a) $30,000, in the case of a first offence against this section; and